 You’ll hear sexy stories about entrepreneurs who used Kickstarter, went viral, and made their first million before they launched.
 However, those stories are the exception.

 I’m here to offer a proven path to funding your business that is faster, simpler, and will work for anyone, even when Kickstarter doesn’t.
 And it also promises to make you a better ecommerce entrepreneur at the same time.

 Using this method, most people can raise up to $2K in under two weeks.
-You can use that cash to fund your first PO, take a course you need, or start marketing your brand.
+You can use that cash to fund your first PO, take a course you need, or start marketing your brand by implementing Solo Ads strategies.
 Here’s the thing.
 I want to encourage you to give this method a shot even if you don’t really think it will work.

 After you try it, I encourage you to use the comment section on this page to share your own personal results.
 I want to hear your results whether it works or not (although I know it will).
 If you mentally commit to sharing your results right now, you’ll be twice as likely to follow through and raise the money you need.

 Ready?
 To explain how to fund your ecommerce store, I have to share an embarrassing personal story.

 The “Embarrassing” Story of How I Got Started

 I have written about how I started my athletic apparel company with nothing but my phone and an Instagram account.
 That’s a great subtitle for an article, but it only tells the sunny, happy side of my story.